Vera027/TodoList/README.md

-#  Build a Todo list app with Django
+#  Build a Todo List aApp with Django